collectrobot/calva-fmt/README.md

 ## How to contribute

-Calva Formater is written in TypeScript and ClojureScript.
-It is setup so that the formatting ”decisions” are made by a library written in ClojureScript and then TypeScript is used to integrate these decisions into VS Code.
+Calva Formater is written in TypeScript and SchemeScript.
+It is setup so that the formatting ”decisions” are made by a library written in SchemeScript and then TypeScript is used to integrate these decisions into VS Code.
 Division of labour.

 See [How to Contribute](https://github.com/BetterThanTomorrow/calva-fmt/wiki/How-to-Contribute) on the project wiki for instructions.